pimutils/khal/doc/source/usage.rst

  * focus on the right column by pressing :kbd:`tab` or :kbd:`enter`
  * re-focus on the current date, default keybinding :kbd:`t` as in today
- * marking a date range, default keybinding :kbd:`v`, as in visual, think visual mode in Vim, pressing :kbd:`esc` escape this visual mode
+ * marking a date range, default keybinding :kbd:`v`, as in visual, think visual mode in Vim, pressing :kbd:`esc` escapes this visual mode
  * if in visual mode, you can select the other end of the currently marked range, default keybinding :kbd:`o` as in other (again as in Vim)
  * create a new event on the currently focused day (or date range if a range is